Aurubis AG Earnings Call Transcripts

 -

-Operating EBT rose 30% year-over-year to EUR 333 million, driven by strong performance and higher metal prices, despite major investments and increased costs.
-Full-year guidance is confirmed at the upper end, with robust segment results and continued progress on strategic projects.
+Nine-month operating EBT rose 30% year-over-year to EUR 333 million, driven by strong metal results, higher treatment charges, and lower energy costs, despite a major maintenance shutdown.
+Full-year guidance is confirmed at the upper end, with strategic investments progressing on schedule.